KumarLabJax/JABS-device-client/README.md

 can be obtained from the Basler website: https://www.baslerweb.com/en/products/software/.
 Our Makefile assumes Pylon is installed into /opt/pylon5.
-If this is not the case for you, you will need to modify the `PYLONDIR` variable in the Makefile.
+If this is not the case for you, you will need to modify the `PYLON_DIR` variable in the Makefile.

 You will also need several ffmpeg libraries, and their development header files.
 We recommend installing ffmpeg from source rather than depending on the older versions provided by the OS package manger.
+The Makefile assumes ffmpeg has been installed in /opt/ffmpeg-n4.0.
+If this is not the case, edit `FFMPEG_DIR` to point to the correct location.

 The final dependency is on libsystemd-dev, which can be installed with `sudo apt install libsystemd-dev` on Ubuntu.